Piri-Sai/SecureSoftwareDevolopment/README.md

 **Case Studies**

-kyNav - A distributed database that combines relational (PostgreSQL) and NoSQL (MongoDB) systems, a cloud-based server for safe data processing and storage, and a mobile application enabling pilots to access real-time navigation data make up the FlightPilot system design.
+**SkyNav** - A distributed database that combines relational (PostgreSQL) and NoSQL (MongoDB) systems, a cloud-based server for safe data processing and storage, and a mobile application enabling pilots to access real-time navigation data make up the FlightPilot system design.
 Through Wi-Fi, satellite communication, and cellular networks, it guarantees dependable connectivity.

-Pharmalink - Medical practitioners may safely store, retrieve, and exchange patient data with MedSafe, a secure electronic health record (EHR) management solution.
+**Pharmalink** - Medical practitioners may safely store, retrieve, and exchange patient data with MedSafe, a secure electronic health record (EHR) management solution.
 It lowers medication mistakes and improves care coordination.
 The system uses robust security features like encryption and access controls in accordance with HIPAA regulations.